 - LGBT at Havering

-As a reflective organisation we recognise we can learn from others so we work with other organisations who can help us with this agenda, for example the Network for Black Professionals, Ashiana and Stonewall amongst others.
+As a reflective organisation we recognise we can learn from others so we work with other organisations who can help us with this agenda, for example, Ashiana Network and Stonewall amongst others.
 We believe this results in a harmonious community of both staff and students and we endeavour to ensure we support the whole individual and their personal identity.

 Some interesting facts you may not be aware of about the college and its community:

-- The gender balance is 36% male, 64% female.
-In management roles 56% of post holders are female and 44% male.
-In teaching posts the gender balance is 51% female and 49% male.
+- The gender balance is 34% male, 66% female.
+In management roles 58% of post holders are female and 42% male.
+In teaching posts, the gender balance is 53% female and 47% male.

-- 25% of our staff are from a non-white British background.
-Black and Minority Ethnic (BME) groups make up 25.5% of our management staff, 25% of teaching staff and 14.8% of support staff.
+- 16.4% of our staff are from a non-white British background.
+Black & Minority Ethnic (BME) groups make up 25% of our management staff, 25% of teaching staff and 13.6% of support staff.
 This is above the geographic average of 12.4% for the London Borough of Havering (2014).

-- 85% of staff have declared their sexual orientation and 1.6% of our staff have declared themselves as LGB.
+- 73% of staff have declared their sexual orientation and 1.6% of our staff have declared themselves as LGBT.

 - Our staff is made up of diverse cultural backgrounds and followers of more than 10 faiths and beliefs.
 The College actively encourages respect and acceptance of different cultural backgrounds to enable staff to promote and demonstrate values of inclusivity, openness and tolerance

-- All of students have a compulsory tutorial on Equality and Diversity.
+- All of our students have a compulsory tutorial on Equality & Diversity.